Apoorb/Driver-Model-Truck-Platooning/readme.txt

 Platooning_ent_ramp

-CACC vehicles can detect manual vehicles on hte ramp and slow dowm or change lane to facilitate merging Controlling manual vehicles using dll to obtain the information of vehicles on the ramp
+CACC vehicles can detect manual vehicles on the ramp and slow dowm or change lane to facilitate merging Controlling manual vehicles using dll to obtain the information of vehicles on the ramp

 Following the following coding convention in VISSIM for the platooning ramp source codes to work: